t6nn/dev-day-fun/games/code-golf-1/task-2/description.md

 # Code golf - Finding the largest row or column

 ## Input
+Provided from standard input via `System.in`.
 A string representing a matrix (a two dimensional array) of integers.
 Elements are separated by commas while rows of the matrix are separated by symbol '$'.
 No value in the matrix exceeds 2^31-1.
 The number of elements in each row or column does not exceed 20.

 ## Task